Big Ten's leading receiver puts NFL combine snub behind him, turns in good pro day

 The tape it showed up most on was Carr’s eight-catch, 158-yard destruction of Ohio State, roasting a Buckeyes secondary that featured three possible top-20 picks in this draft class, one that is as chock full of secondary talent as we’ve seen in years.
 Although Carr mostly was matched up in single coverage in that game against Buckeyes corners Damon Webb Jr. and Denzel Ward, who are still in school, it didn’t take away from how he performed on such as big stage at the Horseshoe against such a talented opponent.

-“I was surprised more teams didn’t double him until later in the year,” Fitzgerald said.
+“I was surprised more teams didn’t double him until later in the year,” Wildcats head coach Pat Fitzgerald said.
 “We kept waiting for it.”

 Still, Carr knows that NFL teams watching OSU defensive tape will take notice of his exploits from that game.